-Thus, even more recently, the authors of this manuscript have pursued an alternative dispersive program, whose completion we finally present in this report.
-Our aim has been to use several different dispersion relations, including the hyperbolic ones, to constraint data up to as high as possible energies, simultaneously for $\pik$ and \pipikk and to use the resulting amplitudes also to determine \kap pole.
-In particular, we first obtained \cite{Pelaez:2016tgi} a precise description of $\pik$ scattering consistent with Forward Dispersion Relations up to $\sim$1.6 GeV.
+Thus, even more recently, we have pursued an alternative ``data-driven'' dispersive program, whose completion we finally present in this report.
+We have aimed at using several different dispersion relations, including hyperbolic ones, to constrain data parameterizations up to as high as possible energies, simultaneously for $\pik$ and \pipikk and to use the resulting amplitudes also to determine the \kap pole.
+In particular, we first obtained \cite{Pelaez:2016tgi} a precise description of $\pik$ scattering consistent with forward dispersion relations (FDRs) up to $\sim$1.6 GeV.
 Next, keeping those $\pi K$ amplitudes fixed, we obtained \cite{Pelaez:2018qny} a precise description of $\pipikk$ scattering up to 1.47 GeV, consistent with hyperbolic dispersion relations.
 In all these cases we paid particular attention to uncertainties, both statistical and systematic.
-Our final result, that we will present here in full detail, is to use all dispersion relations together to constraint simultaneously the data description of both \pik and \pipikk.
+Our final result, that we will present below in full detail, is to use all dispersion relations together to constrain simultaneously the data description of both \pik and \pipikk.
 In \cite{Pelaez:2020uiw}, we already advanced the result of this analysis for the \kap resonance, quite consistent with the result in \cite{DescotesGenon:2006uk}.